Sammcb/Sammcb.github.io/content/code.md

 ### UVA Climate Stories • 2022

-[Website](https://github.com/Sammcb/UVAClimateStoriesSite) I created and maintained for my girlfriend's independent study project in college.
+[Website](https://github.com/Sammcb/UVAClimateStoriesSite) I created and maintained for my partner's independent study project in college.
 She interviewed a group of students to collect their views on how climate change impacted them, and any appeals they had for UVA leadership.

-### Personal Website • 2019-2022
+### Personal Website • 2019-2025

 [This website](https://github.com/Sammcb/Sammcb.github.io).
-Built using Jekyll and hosted on GitHub Pages.
-Provides a place to keep track of projects and practice web-based development.
+Built using Zola and hosted on GitHub Pages.
+Provides a place to keep track of projects and post occasional devlogs.